 The controller is the “brains” of the system – It tells the motor valve when to open or close, and monitors the plunger arrival and pressure sensors.
 There are many controllers available in the form of standalone plunger lift controllers or remote terminal units (RTUs), each presenting their own set of features and benefits.
 Basic controllers serve to simply run the system while more complex controllers are able to automatically optimize production and allow for remote monitoring and control as part of a SCADA system.

 The plunger arrival sensor is a small but critical component of the plunger lift system.
 Its purpose is simple; to notify the controller of a plunger’s arrival at surface.
+A plunger velocity sensor replaces the arrival sensor to signal arrivals and record a plunger’s velocity, giving the ability to calculate kinetic energy to comply with the API 11 PL standard kinetic energy rating on a lubricator.

 The plunger’s primary function is to act as an interface between gas and liquids inside the tubing or casing; carrying a column of fluid above it to the surface of a well.
 Plungers come in a variety of types to meet the needs of a particular well.